djozefiak/ailab-stackoverflow-topics/README.md

 ### Task

-* in this work, we study and identify decaying tags
+* in this work, we aim to study and identify decaying tags
   * that are fading away from user interest
   * that have no or less potential to get answers for its questions
 * this can be a good guideline for question askers